Holographic boundary states and dimensionally-reduced braneworld spacetimes: cSYK boundary states and symmetry breaking

 An important remark is in order here.
-Equations (\ref{coll2pf}) and (\ref{Gconditions}) are independent of the specific boundary state $\ket{B_i}$.
+Equations (\ref{coll2pf}), (\ref{Gconditions}) and (\ref{Gconditions2}) are independent of the specific boundary state $\ket{B_i}$.
 Therefore at large $N$ the collective two-point function provides information about the charge subsector, but is not able to distinguish between two boundary states within the same charge subsector.
+In principle, at leading order in $1/N$ it also cannot distinguish a boundary state of the form described above from a boundary state obtained by evolving in Euclidean time a generic superposition of Fock states.
 Conversely, knowledge about the boundary value of all the single-fermion correlators introduced in the previous subsection is enough to identify the boundary state uniquely.
 The Schwarzian effective action will be derived in the collective field formulation.
-Therefore, the Schwarzian sector of our theory describes the physics in any boundary state in a given charge subsector.
-This implies that the Schwarzian sector of our gravitational bulk theory will be dual to any boundary state in a given charge subsector.
-From a bulk perspective, in order to tell apart two different boundary states in the same charge subsector we would need to include bulk fermions and give a set of boundary conditions for such fermions on the dimensionally reduced ETW brane.
+Therefore, the Schwarzian sector of our theory describes the physics in any boundary state in a given charge subsector, or in a boundary state built from a generic superposition of Fock states.
+This implies that the Schwarzian sector of our gravitational bulk theory will be dual to any boundary state of such class in a given charge subsector.
+From a bulk perspective, in order to tell apart two different boundary states in the same charge subsector we would need to take into account bulk fermions and provide a set of boundary conditions for them on the dimensionally reduced ETW brane.
+Note that $N$ such fields are naturally present in a bulk model dual to the low-energy limit of the cSYK model, and their limiting value on the regularized boundary represents the source for the cSYK fermions, according to the HKLL dictionary \cite{Lensky:2020ubw}.
+Additional remarks on this point will be made at the end of Section \ref{section5}.
 Although interesting, the question of how to implement such boundary conditions is beyond the goals of the present paper.